suncerock/suncerock.github.io/_pages/about.md

 layout: about
 title: titles.about
 permalink: /
-subtitle: Master's Student at Georgia Institute of Technology
+subtitle: PhD Student at University of Würzburg

 profile:
   align: right